akihikokuroda/triggers/docs/secure.md

 The event from outside of the kubernetes cluster comes through one of the exposed entry points and is routed to the event listener.
 The ingress or route can be defined as the entry point for the event listener and it can be configured to receive the event using TLS.
 ### Ingress
 Ingress exposes HTTP and HTTPS routes from outside the cluster to services within the cluster.
 Traffic routing is controlled by rules defined on the Ingress resource.
-#### Prerequit
+#### Prerequisite
 The certificate used for the ingress must be prepared before creating the ingress for the event listener.
+The certificate file and certificate key file in the pem format are necessary.
 If there isn't, create a self-signed certificate.
 #### Steps

-1. Create a work directory and create the ingress.yaml file wiht the following contents in the directory.
+1. Create a work directory and create the ingress.yaml file with the following contents in the directory.
 ```
 apiVersion: extensions/v1beta1
 kind: Ingress